zongz1024/turing-lang/README.md

-# turing-lang
+# Turing Language
-The Turing Language !
+The Turing Language